kljr/SpringboardDDEV/README.md

 ## What does Springboard DDEV do?

+* Installs DDEV
-* Downloads springboard and its vendor dependencies.
+* Downloads Springboard and its vendor dependencies.
-* Creates and manages multiple DDEV sites
+* Allows creation and management of multiple Springboard sites
 * Provides shell aliases and functions to quickly navigate the directory hierarchy and perform commandline tasks.
 * Creates Drush aliases which match your project folder name: